cannonkeys/ck-docs/docs/chimera65/build_guide.md

 1. Loosely align the top part of the case above the bottom, on top of the plate.
 Adjust the plate to be centered.
     ![](../images/chimera65/25_top_added.jpg)

 1. Flip the board to access the screw holes on the bottom.
 Use a little bit of force to compress the bottom and top together - you'll have to press down to get the gaskets to compress.
 Start screwing in the screws little by little, following the following photo.
 Only do a few turns of your screwdriver at a time.
 This will ensure we get even compression across the gaskets.
+If you're building a PC unit, start by partially screwing in the corners in the same order seen below, then install the the middle four using the same logic.
     ![](../images/chimera65/26_screw_bottom.jpg)

 1. Finally, install the bumpons: